pascalrie/prompt-writing-app/README.md

 - Note Creation and Organization: After responding to a prompt, save your response as a note.
 Notes can be tagged, categorized, and organized into custom folders, allowing you to structure your thoughts intuitively.
 - Customizable Categories: Both notes and prompts can be assigned to specific categories, such as “Journal,”, “Quotes,” or any other relevant label.
 - Tagging System: Add tags to notes for easy retrieval and organization.
 Tags allow for flexible categorization, making it simple to locate notes by theme or subject.

+#### Features in React-Frontend

+- Homepage with a random prompt and the possibility to create a note for this prompt.
+- Show and Expand Folders with the associated Notes and their content.
+- Create, List and Show Notes in the Note-Feature-Tab
+- Show, List and Create Prompts.
+- List, Create and Show Categories.

 ### Use Cases